CIV382-Portfolio/Coden_Portfolio/README.md

 # Project 3: Matching Road Sections between Databases
 [Article Link](https://github.com/Ceudan/Match-Roads-Between-Databases)

 I independently created software to match sections across databases using geospatial information.
+It was designed to allow my supervisor to quickly match traffic information from third party sources to his Aimsun traffic model.
 This was one of the many tasks I recieved at the University of Toronto Transportation Research Institute.
 Hurdles included:
 - over 100,000 road sections per database (strong time complexity requirements)
 - close proximity does not gaurentee correct match
 - geographic coordinates carry up to 10 metres of uncertainty